This post may contain affiliate links. Please read my disclosure for more info.

 - FAIR TRADE CERTIFIED & USDA ORGANIC.
 Single-Origin From Huehuetenango, Guatemala.
 Bourbon and Caturra Varietals.
 Grown over 1,650 meters ASL.
 Fully Washed and Patio Sun-Dried.

-- MOLD AND MYCOTOXIN TESTED - This coffee has undergone a full screening and has been declared toxicologically safe and compliant.
-Third-party testing was not able to detect any trace levels of mold, Aflatoxin or Ochratoxcin in these sampled coffees.
+- Mold and Mycotoxin Tested - This coffee has undergone a full screening and has been declared toxicologically safe and compliant.
+Our certified laboratory was not able to detect any trace levels of mold, Aflatoxin or Ochratoxcin in either of these sampled coffees.

 - GROWN RESPONSIBLY, ROASTED RESPONSIBLY.
 We’re committed to sustainability from sourcing to roasting to packaging.
-There’s also nothing artificial - no additives, no fillers, no flavorings.
+There’s also nothing artificial in these single-origin selections - no additives, no fillers, no flavorings.

 - 100% ARABICA COFFEE.
 Certified Orthodox Union (OU) Kosher.
-Available in 12 oz, 2 lb or 5 lb bags.
-Available whole bean or pre-ground.
 Approved for use in standard drip coffee makers as well as espresso machines, automatics, pour overs, Aeropress, French press, moka pot, and percolators.

 Antigua is definitely the starter region for new Guatemalan coffee exploration, but everybody should try Huehuetenango coffee at some point in their journey.
 Their specialty coffees are a wholly different experience from anything else the country’s coffee plantations have to offer.